see it in action

 Unified Data Streams

 Audio, visual, and control signals share the same numerical substrate.
-A node output can route to an RtAudio callback and a Vulkan push constant simultaneously, with no translation layer between them.
+A node output routes to an RtAudio callback and a Vulkan push constant simultaneously, with no translation layer.

 Physical Modelling Networks